Parental Relocation: Moving with your Children

 - Best Interests of the Children

-There are many other factors a judge may consider in determining whether a relocation should be allowed.
-You should consult with a family law relocation attorney to discuss facts specific to your family’s circumstances and how they relate to these and other factors.
+The reasons for a move are often unique and there are other factors a judge may consider in determining whether a relocation should be allowed.
+You should consult with a Florida family law relocation attorney to discuss facts specific to your family’s circumstances and how they relate to these and other factors.

-While some people choose to move or relocate during a divorce, another common time for a parent to file for relocation is during the first few years after the conclusion of a divorce.
-After the dust settles and the parties begin to further separate their lives, sometimes they come to realize that moving away and starting fresh, seeking a new opportunity, or gaining family support is what is best for them and their children.
-If you are thinking about moving, it’s important to discuss your goals and plans with an attorney experienced in the relocation process as soon as possible.
+While some people choose to move or relocate during a divorce, often filing a “Petition for Dissolution of Marriage with Dependent or Minor Children and Relocation,” another common time for a parent to file for relocation is during the first few years after the conclusion of a divorce.
+After the dust settles and the parties begin to further separate their lives, they sometimes come to realize that moving away and starting fresh, seeking a new opportunity, or gaining family support is what is best for them and their children.
+After divorce, or in the case of a paternity matter, the entry of a time-sharing order, a party seeking to relocate will often file a “Supplemental Petition to Permit Relocation with Minor Children.”
+If you are thinking about moving, it’s important to discuss your goals and plans with a Florida attorney experienced in the relocation process as soon as possible.

 Opposing a Petition for Relocation

-If a party wishes to object to a proposed relocation after being served with a petition for relocation, the party must object in writing and in conformity with the applicable Florida statues.
-If the objection is not proper, the relocation may be granted without further inquiry.
-It is crucial to the defense of a petition for relocation to timely file the appropriate paperwork.
-If you are served with a Petition to Relocate, you should contact an attorney immediately to discuss your rights and options.
+If a party wishes to object to a proposed relocation, the party must object in writing within twenty (20) days of service of the Petition requesting relocation, and the objection must be verified and in conformity with the applicable Florida Statutes.
+If a party fails to timely and properly object to the relocation, the relocation may be granted without further inquiry, unless it is not in the best interests of the children.
+It is crucial to the defense of a Petition for Relocation to timely file the appropriate paperwork.
+If you are served with a Petition for Relocation, you should contact an attorney immediately to discuss your rights and options.